AndreaRoberti/Evaluating-Surgeons-hybrid-vision-based-framework/README.md

-# Evaluating Surgeons' Performance on the da Vinci System Using Vision-Based Kinematic Tracking
+# Vision-Based Estimation of da Vinci Master Tool Manipulator Kinematics for Surgical Performance Assessment

 This repository contains the **code and dataset** associated with the paper: